gchq/stroom-docs/content/en/community/documentation/style-guide/additional-elements.md

 If you want to display shell output then prefix each output line with `(out)`.
 It will then be displayed without a prompt.
+To display a blank line with no prompt then have a line with just `(out)` in it.

 {{< cardpane >}}
   {{< card header="Rendered" >}}